 Owners Aisling and John Butler take pride in sourcing the best available local products, and their passion shines straight through to the food from the scones to the creative and tasty salads (see picture above.)

-The Hungry Monk Café is located at Abbey Street, Cong, County Mayo, Ireland.
+The Hungry Monk Café was located at Abbey Street, Cong, County Mayo, Ireland.
 It is now permanently closed.

 Reel Dingle Fish Co.